 El-Hamalawi, A. and Hassanen, M.A.H.
 (2005) Using the scaled boundary finite element method to model 2D time-dependent geotechnical engineering problems.
-In: 13th UK National Conference of the Association of Computational Mechanics in Engineering, 2005-03-21 - 2005-03-22, Sheffield, United Kingdom.
+In: 13th UK National Conference of the Association of Computational Mechanics in Engineering, 2005-03-21 - 2005-03-22.

 The scaled boundary finite element method caters well for soil-structure interaction problems, but the formulation does not cater for the presence of changing pore pressures with time, body loads and tractions.
 A detailed formulation is presented in this paper to consider the general 2D analysis case for modelling coupled consolidation, accounting for body forces and surface tractions in both the bounded and unbounded media.
 The advantages of this method compared to conventional methods are also explained in this paper.

 |Keywords:||scaled boundary finite element method, pore pressure, coupled consolidation, far-field boundary, soil structure, Geology, Engineering (General).
 Civil engineering (General)|

 Technology > Engineering (General).
 Civil engineering (General)

 |Department:||Faculty of Engineering > Civil and Environmental Engineering|